cecio/eChallengeCoin-2020/README.md

 **Hint**: I had to tamper a bit with the file to have everything running in the emulator.

 Then, let's move to the code.
 I used a combination of static (**Cutter**) and dynamic analysis.
 It required some time to figure out the general picture, it was not so easy.
-You can explore a lot of things, but since I told you I don't want to spoil to much, I'll give you here a snippet of the string decryption routine isolated into the AVR code
+You can explore a lot of things, but since I told you I don't want to spoil to much, I'll give you here a snippet of the string decryption/decompression routine isolated into the AVR code

 <img src="https://github.com/cecio/eChallengeCoin-2020/blob/main/Pictures/cutter_dec.png" alt="cutter_dec" style="zoom:75%;" />